Andreaa-Dev/React_Router/README.md

 ### Run the project

-1. Step 1: yarn
+1. Step 1: yarn or npm
-2. Step 2: yarn start
+2. Step 2: yarn start or npm start

 ### Resources Used in This Project